top of page

 Allison Hart

 Allison is a firm believer that yoga is an inclusive practice for all ages, abilities, and bodies.
 Her teaching style encourages moving the body, slowing the mind, taking in good music, and having fun along the way.
 The mother of three energetic girls, Allison is also known for her love of adventuring, nature, and music.
+Allison brings an honest and welcoming energy to her classes.
+She knows first hand how we all have challenging times and she creates a space where students are encouraged to show up just as they are in that moment.
+Good vibes only, not required.

 “The nature of yoga is to shine the light of awareness into the darkest corners of the body.” – Jason Crandell